Tax Guides

 How to Calculate Your QBI Deduction

-For most freelancers and small business owners under the income thresholds, the calculation is straightforward:
+For most freelancers and small business owners below income thresholds:

-QBI Deduction = 23% × Qualified Business Income
+QBI Deduction = 23% x Qualified Business Income

-But there’s a cap: your QBI deduction cannot exceed 23% of your taxable income (before the QBI deduction itself, minus net capital gains).
+The deduction cannot exceed 23% of taxable income (before the QBI deduction, minus net capital gains).

 Example: Freelance Designer